-TUP/Technology User Profile 2020 has been released – its 38th continuous wave!
-This wave spans the US, the UK, Germany, China, Japan, and India.
+TUP/Technology User Profile 2022 is being released – its 40th continuous wave!
+This wave spans the US, UK, Germany, China, and Japan.
 For TUP clients with current subscriptions, full results are being released through multiple analysis tools.
 Customized support is also available through direct inquiry.
 So, please keep those requests coming.

 Introducing the TUP Lenses

-To help TUP be even more useful, we have redesigned many of the TUP deliverables.
-With TUP/Technology User Profile 2020, we have introduced TUP Lenses.
-These rich sets of deliverables focus on the major current topics our clients request.
+To help TUP be even more useful, beginning with TUP/Technology User Profile 2020, we redesigned many of the TUP deliverables.
+We have introduced TUP Lenses.
+These rich sets of deliverables focus on the major current topics our client requests.
 Each TUP Lens includes relevant findings from TUP datasets spanning analysis to supporting cross-tabulations.
 Furthermore, within each TUP Lens, continuously subscribing clients receive matching results from prior waves, revealing changes in the marketplace.

 Lenses to view TUP results

 Well before COVID, digital nomads pioneered working remotely.
 Now many technology users are finding ways to balance their personal lives with getting things done.

 While sociodemographic profiles can describe technology users, TUP goes even further to detail their work-from-home status and to quantify their collection of connected devices.